ibm-cloud-docs/containers/kubernetes-service-cli.md

 After you create a cluster or worker pool, you can add a zone.
 When you add a zone, worker nodes are added to the new zone to match the number of workers per zone that you specified for the worker pool.
 You can add more than one zone only if your cluster is in a multizone metro.
 {: shortdesc}

+To add a zone to worker pools in a VPC on Classic cluster, use the [`ibmcloud ks zone-add-vpc-classic` command](#cli-zone-add-vpc-classic) instead.
+{: note}

 ```
 ibmcloud ks zone-add --zone ZONE --cluster CLUSTER --worker-pools WORKER_POOL1[,WORKER_POOL2] --private-vlan PRIVATE_VLAN [--public-vlan PUBLIC_VLAN] [--private-only] [--json] [-s]
 ```